 While researching this topic, I was thinking how lucky we are to live in a pet-centered age where there are multiple resources, products, and research available to us on how to keep our pets safe and happy.

-***This post contains affiliate links (pictures (banners)&/ *words) you can use to purchase some of these products that I think are wonderful.
+***This post contains affiliate links (pictures (banners)&/or *words) you can use to purchase some of these products that I think are wonderful.
 If you buy products using these links, I will receive a small commission from the sale at no additional charge to you.
-Thank you!
 All my posts are my honest opinions.
 Witten affiliate links have a * next to them.
 Please see my Disclosure page for more information.
 Once you leave this site, you are abiding by the new site rules.
 This includes affiliate links, other website links…***

 *Learn from the experts about your dog and cat’s behavior with these books below.
 Click on the images to learn more.

 Your Cat is NOT a Dog, and Your Dog is NOT a Cat.